 Just when we thought we had met some of the most fascinating people in the world, we bumped into the Thulas while attending a black Catholic church service.
 They invited us to their middle-class home in Soweto.
 Gipson Thula was too modest to appear on camera, but Anastasia Thula said enough for both of them.
 Sitting on her patio next to the built-in swimming pool, she single-handedly destroyed every racial stereotype attached to black South Africans.
 The Thulas are wealthy, religious, political, and capitalistic but they still cannot vote or live anywhere they want.

-What's interesting is that everyone we talked with – black and white – expressed their love for South Africa.
+interesting is that everyone we talked with – black and white – expressed their love for South Africa.
 No one was ready to catch a boat.

 And of course, there will always be images and experiences we will never forget.
 Such as: